thornoe/GreenGDP/README.md

-# The Green Net National Product: *Subproject regarding pollution of the water environment*
+# Green GDP: Pollution of the water environment
-This subproject is a part of a larger research project at [UCPH](https://www.ku.dk/english/) that aims to estimate the Green Net National Income (GNNI) for Denmark since 1990.
-The first stage of this subproject constructs longitudinal datasets and maps the ecological status of Danish water bodies.
+This research project estimates the investment in natural capital and cost of pollution of water ecosystem services for the [Green National Accounts](https://susy.ku.dk/research/developing-and-implementing-green-national-accounts-and-the-green-gdp) of Denmark for 1990-2020.

-For more information and preliminary results for streams, see: [ThorNoe.GitHub.io/GreenGDP](https://thornoe.github.io/GreenGDP/).
-Similar work for lakes and coastal waters is forthcoming.
+For more information, see presentation of the ecological status of streams at [ThorNoe.GitHub.io/GreenGDP](https://thornoe.github.io/GreenGDP).

 ## Output
 Besides the [map book](https://github.com/thornoe/GreenGDP/raw/master/gis/output/streams.pdf) with a map for each year, the script tool creates two longitudinal datasets for further statistical work: